Narotam-Mishra/react-native-learning/ReadMe.txt

 # Unlike plain RN, which can be challenging and time-consuming to set up, Expo provides a streamlined experience.
 Expo has a suite of tools and services built around React Native, which greatly simplifies the development process.

-# If it helps Expo is to React Native how Nextjs is to React.
+# If it helps, Expo is to React Native how Nextjs is to React.

-# Note - With plain Reacgt Native, we cannot build iOS apps on a windows or linux machine. native iOS apps can only be built on a macOS machine.
+# Note - With plain React Native, we cannot build iOS apps on a windows or linux machine.
+Native iOS apps can only be built on a macOS machine.

 # With Expo, we can develop our app on windows or linux and run that app on a physical iPhone.

 # Expo

-# Expo has evolved significantly over the years and now supports nearly all the features necessary for building mobile apps.
+# Expo has evolved significantly over the years and now supports nearly all the features necessary for building enterprise mobile apps.

 # In the event that we require access to native Android or iOS code, Expo allows us to eject our app and work with a plain React Native codebase.
 This flexibility ensures that we have the option to leverage the additional functionalities provided by Expo while still retaining the ability to tap into native code when necessary.